ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 ---

-# YAML

-- YAML is different everywhere
+# YAML is a DSL

-  - A Domain Specific Language (DSL)
+- Domain Specific Language (DSL)
+- It's different everywhere
   - Custom to each provider

+---

-- YAML "Runs" in the cloud
+# YAML "Runs" in the cloud

 - Long feedback loops
 - Can't test locally

 ---